 She stepped back and enumerated on her fingers, “This is not a city, this is not a tour or a package deal, and it sure as hell looks like a theme park, but it’s not one of those either because the name and logo isn’t plastered all the hell over the place.
 Somebody is out there marketing an entire country.
 And they’re not even saying how much they want for it, like you can just go there.
 Ann’s friend the doughnut lady seems to have decided these are pictures of a real place, but I don’t think they are.
 Do you have any idea where this is supposed to be?”

-“Your north has mountains like these, yes?” he offered.
+“Your North has mountains like these, yes?” he offered.

-“Our north exists in three dimensions and sells postcards of itself,” she said acidly.
+“Our North exists in three dimensions and sells postcards of itself,” she said acidly.
 She tapped a finger on the screen, indicating a frozen photo of a snarling face with two staring eyes.
 It was the lead story, above the fold.
 “And who is this poor son of a bitch right here?
 He looks familiar.”

 Andrej pushed up his reading glasses, leaned closer, and deciphered the headline.
 “A murderer and rapist of women, leader of a gang that does the same.”
 He smiled.
 “But this one, they caught!”